Gates of Alexander: Modern

 It is not clear which precise location Josephus meant when he described the Caspian gates.
 It may have been the Gates of Derbent (lying due east, nearer to Persia), or it may have been the Darial Gorge, lying west, bordering Iberia, located between present-day Ingushetia and Georgia.

 However, neither of these were within Hyrcania, but lay to the north and west of its boundaries.
 Another suggestion is some mountain pass in the Taurus-Zagros Mountains, somewhere near Rhaegae, Iran, in the heart of Hyrcania.

 Derbent

 The Gates of Alexander are most commonly identified with the Caspian Gates of Derbent, whose thirty north-looking towers used to stretch for forty kilometers between the Caspian Sea and the Caucasus Mountains, effectively blocking the passage across the Caucasus.

 Derbent was built around a Sassanid Persian fortress, which served as a strategic location protecting the empire from attacks by the Gokturks.
-The historical Caspian Gates were not built until probably the reign of Khosrow I in the 6th century, long after Alexander's time, but they came to be credited to him in the passing centuries.
+The historical Caspian Gates were not built until probably the reign of Khosrow I in the 6th century, about 850 years after Alexander's time, but they came to be credited to him in the passing centuries.
 The immense wall had a height of up to twenty meters and a thickness of about 10 feet (3 m) when it was in use.